cpinitiative/usaco-guide/content/3_Bronze/Intro_Graphs.md

 id: intro-graphs
 title: Introduction to Graphs
 author: Darren Yao, Benjamin Qi
-description: **Graph theory** is one of the most important topics at the Silver level and above, although some basic problems occasionally appear in Bronze.
+description: "Graph theory is one of the most important topics at the Silver level and above, although some basic problems occasionally appear in Bronze."
 ---

 Graphs can be used to represent many things, from images to wireless signals, but one of the simplest analogies is to a map.
 Consider a map with several cities and highways connecting the cities.
 Some problems relating to graphsare: